Leeds (North & East) Logo Link

 Moortown Methodist Church Centre is mission centred circuit project based and is situated on the Cramner Bank housing estate in Moor Allerton.
 Designed as a dual-purpose building, it is suitable both for worship and for social activities.
 The Moortown congregation now worships on Sundays with the congregation at St Stephen's Anglican Church, or at Alwoodley Park Methodist Church.
 Although the centre no longer holds Methodist services, two independent churches meet on the premises.

-The centre is overseen by the management committee on behalf of Leeds North & East Methodist Circuit, they are Rev Tanya Short (Chair) Mr Ted Britton, Mr John Witt, Mrs Joan Roberts, Mrs Margaret Ayeyard, Mrs Jennifer Dalton.
+The centre is overseen by the management committee on behalf of Leeds North & East Methodist Circuit, they are Rev Mark Stennett (Chair), Deacon Adelha DaSilva Kaka, Mr Ted Britton, Mr Adrian Marshall, Mr John Witt, Mrs Joan Roberts, Mrs Margaret Ayeyard.
+(Secretary),

 The management committee work to the guiding principles of: